South-east Marine Parks Advisory Committee

 This collaborative approach to management is critical to achieving our vision of healthy, resilient and well-managed marine parks that deliver benefits for all Australians.

 There will be a minimum of two meetings per year.
-The next meeting is likely to occur in October, 2019.
+The next meeting is likely to occur in late 2019.

 Committee Members are appointed for a two year term.
 The current members are:

 Hilary is the Director of the Marine Parks Management South Section in the Marine Parks Branch of Park Australia.
 She oversees management of the Temperate East and South-east Marine Parks Networks which include 22 Australian Marine Parks that lie in Commonwealth waters off New South Wales, Victoria, South Australia and Tasmania.

 Hilary has a science and energy background and has been with the Federal Government’s environment portfolio for 15 years.
 During this time, she has held a range of senior positions and been involved with marine park management, protected area planning and tourism, climate change and energy policy.

 Hilary previously worked in State Government and as an energy consultant.

 Neville is a marine biologist with a research focus on marine protected areas design and monitoring, and sustainable use of temperate coastal ecosystems.